 - The gallbladder can develop just one large stone, hundreds of tiny stones, or almost any combination.

 Gallstones can block the normal flow of bile if they lodge in any of the ducts that carry bile from the liver to the small intestine.
 Bile trapped in these ducts can cause inflammation in the gallbladder, the ducts, or, rarely, the liver.

 Gallstones can cause several related problems including:

+Gallstones.
 National Institute of Diabetes and Digesrive and Kidney Diseases website.
-Available at: http://www2.niddk.nih.gov/health-information/digestive-diseases/gallstones.
+Available at: https://www.niddk.nih.gov/health-information/digestive-diseases/gallstones.
 Updated November 2013.
 Accessed September 1, 2017.

 McVeigh G, Dobinson Evans E, Dwerryhouse S, et al. Gallstone disease: diagnosis and management.
 Available at: https://www.nice.org.uk/guidance/cg188/chapter/Introduction.
 Updated October 2014.

 Portincasa P, Di Ciaula A, de Bari O, Garruti G, Palmieri VO, Wang DQ.
 Management of gallstones and its related complications.
 Expert Rev Gastroenterol Hepatol.
 2016;10(1):93-112.